Documentation Index

 clawhub install paperzilla

-Once installed, your agent can list projects, inspect papers, browse feeds, and filter papers without manual CLI invocation.
+Once installed, your agent can list projects, inspect papers, browse or search feeds, and filter papers without manual CLI invocation.
 The skill wraps the same pz commands documented above.

 You still need the pz binary installed and authenticated.
 The skill teaches the agent how to use it — it does not replace the CLI itself.